Trusted Compensation Lawyer Brisbane

 - Superannuation and total and permanent disability insurance claims;

 - Medical negligence;

 - Dependency actions;

-- Superannuation and other insurance law claims.
+- Superannuation and other claims.

 We are a small Brisbane and Sunshine Coast based business and supporting small Brisbane business means you will get a better and more personalised customer service and you will get to speak with a lawyer about your claim.

 When you first contact a law firm, you should be given the opportunity to consult with a lawyer who will be your representative during the course of the claim.
 Of course, you can expect that you will discuss certain matters with a legal secretary or a paralegal, but you should be given the opportunity to talk about your claims and get expert advice at the start.